 The nipple is moved to a higher location and the breast contents are put in a smaller package so to speak.
 There are different types of breast lifts, but the most powerful leaves a scar around the areola, down vertically from there and under the fold of the breast.
 Some patients refer to it as the anchor pattern.
 This pattern gives both a horizontal and vertical tightening of the breast and allows the most elevation of the nipple.

-If a patient wants to restore volume an implant can be added to a lift.
+If a patient wants to restore volume, then breast implants can be added to a lift.
 If a patient wants to be smaller a reduction can be included with a full lift.
 In fact, some patients will do better with some degree of reduction.
 Gravity wins, and the heavier the breast the more it will go south again.